Renyi Entropy of Chaotic Eigenstates: Introduction

 \section{Introduction}

 The observation that the quantum evolution of a closed quantum system can lead to thermalization of local observables puts the foundations of equilibrium statistical mechanics on a firmer footing \cite{shankar1986,deutsch1991,srednicki1994chaos, srednicki1998,rigol2008,rigol_review,eisert_review}.
 In strong contrast to classical mechanics, where one often refers to an ensemble of identically prepared systems, quantum mechanics allows for the possibility that a single quantum state can encode the full equilibrium probability distribution function, and in fact, the full quantum Hamiltonian \cite{garrison2015does}.
 Specifically, consider a system of size $V$ described by Hamiltonian $H$.
 The eigenstate thermalization hypothesis \cite{deutsch1991, srednicki1994chaos,srednicki1998} posits that the reduced density matrix for a finite energy density eigenstate $|E_n\rangle$ on subsystem $A$ with $V_A \ll V$ is thermal: $\tr_{\overline{A}}|E_n \rangle \langle E_n| = \tr_{\overline{A}} \left( e^{- \beta H} \right)/ \tr \left( e^{- \beta H} \right) \stackrel{def}{=} \rho^A_{\textrm{th}}(\beta) $ where $\beta^{-1} $ is the temperature corresponding to the eigenstate $|E_n\rangle$ and equals $dS/dE\Big|_{E_n}$ where $S(E)$ is the microcanonical entropy (= logarithm of the density of states).
+In this work, we will employ the term `chaotic eigenstate' for the eigenstate $\ket{E_n}$ which obeys ETH.

 One basic question is: do there exist observables $\mathcal{O}$ whose support $V_{\mathcal{O}}$ scales with the total system size $V$ while their expectation value $\langle E_n| \mathcal{O}|E_n \rangle$ continues to satisfy some version of eigenstate thermalization?
 Standard analyses in statistical mechanics \cite{pathria_book} do not provide answer to such global aspects of thermalization.
 As pointed out in Ref.\cite{garrison2015does}, at any fixed, non-zero $V_A/V$, one can always find operators with operator norm of order unity, for whom the difference $|\langle E_n | \mathcal{O}|E_n\rangle - \tr \left( \rho^A_{\textrm{th}}(\beta) O\right) |$ does not vanish and is of order unity.
 This implies that the trace norm distance $\frac{1}{2} \bigg|\tr_{\overline{A}} |E_n \rangle \langle E_n| - \rho^A_{\textrm{th}}(\beta)\bigg|_1$ does not vanish and is of order unity when $V_A/V$ is held fixed while taking thermodynamic limit.
 Clearly, the expectation value of operators which are constrained by global conservation laws can't behave thermally.
 As an example, consider the operator $\left( H^2_A - \langle H^2_A \rangle \right)/V_A$, where $H_A$ is the Hamiltonian restricted to region A. Its expectation value in an eigenstate tends towards zero when $V_A$ approaches $V$, while is non-zero and proportional to the specific heat in a thermal state.
 This raises the question whether conserved quantities exhaust the set of operators that distinguish a pure state from a corresponding thermal state at the same energy?